Automattic/wp-calypso/docs/accessibility.md

 # Accessibility

+This document provides some background on accessibility and how it fits in with our goals for Calypso.

+If you're mainly here to learn what to test for as you write or review PRs, we also have an [Accessibility Checklist](accessibility-checklist.md).

+## Overview

 We need Calypso to be accessible to all our users.
 According to surveys done by WebAIM,

 - 97.6% of screen reader users… [(2014)](http://webaim.org/projects/screenreadersurvey5/#javascript)